 From the M1 motorway north of Dublin, take the Skerries / Donabate exit (R132) and follow direction Swords R132 / N1.
 After 2.7 km at 3rd roundabout (Malahide Rd roundabout) turn left onto the R106 direction Malahide / Portmarnock.
 After 2 km, at Statoil Filling Station in the centre of Portmarnock, turn left into Golf Links Road.
 After o.8 km you'll reach the gatehouse to Portmarnock GC.

 Portmarnock Golf Club (Old course): Amongst the many seaside links golf courses of Britain and Ireland, there is clearly an elite dozen or so.
 If each of the respective nations had to pick their standard bearer, then Ireland would need look no further than Portmarnock.
 Together with the other standard bearers, Portmarnock is characterised by a wonderful layout of understated simplicity, which belies its undoubted golfing challenges.

 Portmarnock is home to 27 excellent links golf holes.
 The Red and Blue-nines make up the Championship Course, while the Yellow-nine (added in 1971) also lays down a thorough test of your shot-making and all round game.
 The course at Portmarnock Golf Club is often called the "Old" course, distinguishing it from its neighbour, the more recently established Portmarnock Links course, which is attached to the Portmarnock Hotel.

-Visitors welcome on weekdays and weekends; more restricted on Saturdays.
+Visitors welcome on weekdays (not Weds) and Sundays.